nicolasff/webdis/README.md

 * Enrich config file:
 	* Provide timeout (maybe for some commands only?).
 What should the response be?
 504 Gateway Timeout?
 503 Service Unavailable?
 * Multi-server support, using consistent hashing.
-* SSL?
+* SSL/TLS?
-	* Not sure if this is such a good idea.
+	* It makes more sense to terminate SSL with nginx used as a reverse-proxy.
 * SPDY?
 	* SPDY is mostly useful for parallel fetches.
 Not sure if it would make sense for Webdis.
 * Send your ideas using the github tracker, on twitter [@yowgi](https://twitter.com/yowgi) or by e-mail to n.favrefelix@gmail.com.